 WEEKLY FEATURE (Work in Progress)

 This is my weekly update and discussion regarding my works in progress (WIP).
-It also serves as an incentive for me to work daily and finish the backlog of paintings and plein air pieces I started in the field with the Michigan Plein Air Painters.
-The Michigan Plein Aire Painters (MPAP) are an inspirational collection of talented artists that meet every Saturday at Kensington Metropark in Milford Township, Michigan.
-Other sources of my work include references provided to me by friends and associates who have given permission to me to use their photos.
+It also serves as an incentive for me to work daily on an unfinished backlog of paintings and plein air pieces I started at earlier dates.

 Each week, as I work on the featured painting, I will update images and add comments.
-As I finish each painting, they will be installed into one of my permanent galleries.
-Then I will begin another painting and show stages and share tips and techniques as I go.
-As each new painting is started, the former painting will be removed.
-However, if you wish a digital copy sent to you of any Weekly Feature subject, use my contact page and I will email a copy to you.
+As I finish each painting, I will begin a new painting (WIP), and the former work will be removed from this section.
+However, if you wish a digital copy sent to you of any previous Weekly Feature, use my contact page and I will email a copy to you.
 A log of past Weekly Features is shown below.
 Thanks for visiting!
 Peace!